allenai/genesys/bin/assets/selector_notes.md

 1. **RL/Tuning of design agents**: Design agents can use utility as a signal to improve designs over the evolution process.
-2. **Online learning of scaling curves**: The selector can learn the scaling curve over time, improving exploration efficiency.
+2. **Online learning of selector/scaling curves**: The selector can learn the scaling curve over time, improving exploration efficiency.